 The following training site, , located at

-, agrees to participate as an affiliated site of the
+, agre ees to participate as an affiliated site

-Arizona Psychology Training Consortium in the following category:
+of the Arizona Psychology Training Consor

-☐ 1,500-hour training program
+□1,500-hour training program

-□ 2,000-hour training program
+☐ 2,000-hour training program

-☐ Two-year neuropsychology program
+□Two-year neuropsychology program

 ☐ Inactive training site

-The affiliated training site agrees to abide Affiliation Term and Training Site/Affiliat by the policies and procedures in the Training Site tion Description forms contained herein.
+The affiliated training site has reviewed and in the Training Site Affiliation Term and Trainerein.

 Printed Name Title

+Fillited Name HUC

 Organization

 Signature Date

 For Office Use Only

+For Office Ose Offig

-The above training site is accepted as an af Consortium. ffiliated training site of the Arizona Psychology Training
+The above training site is accepted as an at Consortium. ffiliated training site of the Arizona Psychology Training

-Printed Name of the Representative of the Board of Directors of the Consortium
+Printed Name of the Representative of the Consortium Board of Directors

+0: D. f.

 Signature Date